ChrisMcGurn/List-Pagination-and-FIltering/README.md

-# List Pagination and FIltering
+# List Pagination and Filtering
  A JavaScript app for adding pagination and filtering functionality to a webpage.